PPC Management South Africa: What Good Management Looks Like

 Reporting should help the business make decisions, not just admire graphs.

-Useful reporting usually includes:
+Useful reporting often includes:

-• cost per lead
+• cost per lead.

-• qualified lead trends
+• qualified lead trends.

-• conversion rate
+• conversion rate.

-• spend by campaign intent
+• spend by campaign intent.

-• commentary on what changed and why
+• commentary on what changed and why.

 A strong manager should be able to explain the account without hiding behind jargon.